 More about REBECCA

-Rebecca Fraser-Thill is a career coach, work-life strategist, and a long-time faculty member in the psychology department at Bates College.
-She is also the Director of the Purposeful Work initiative at Bates, in charge of designing and overseeing a variety of programming that helps students launch careers, make meaning, and build tangible skills.
+On top of her independent work as a career coach and freelance writer, Rebecca has been an adjunct faculty member in the psychology department at Bates College since 2003.
+She is also the Director of the Purposeful Work initiative on campus, where she is in charge of designing and overseeing programming that helps students launch careers, make meaning, and build tangible skills.

-Rebecca's writing about meaningful work has been shared widely, including on The Huffington Post, HuffPostLive, LifeAfterCollege.org, and the Stacking Benjamins podcast, in addition to on her own website, Working Self.
+Rebecca's writing about meaningful work has been published widely, including on The Huffington Post, HuffPostLive, LifeAfterCollege.org, and the Stacking Benjamins podcast.
 She holds a master’s in developmental psychology from Cornell University and is a PIVOT Method trained coach.
 Rebecca lives in her dream state of Maine with her high school sweetheart husband, two kids under six, and old but trusty beagle - and she is rather alarmed that her life appears so much more conventional than she actually is!
-Follow her on Twitter @workingself

 TOP 3 BOOK RECOMMENDATIONS